 Continuous wear contact lenses

-Question: Hello.
-First of all, I would like to compliment your website and the friendly approach towards the users.
-Because I wear contact lenses basically all the time, I would like to ask about continuous wear contact lenses.
+Question: Basically I wear contact lenses all the time, I would like to ask about continuous wear contact lenses.
 My optician has never mentioned them to me and until now, I thought they were more expensive that the ones I’m currently using.
 I’ve never experienced any problems with burning eyes, I sometimes sleep in lenses and wear them the following day without taking them out, despite them not being designed for it.
 I don’t have any issues, though.
 I wear Acuvue Advance contacts.
 I would like to know what the experience of other users is – not everything you read is true.
 I would also like to know if a continuous wear lens gets damaged a bit more easily than a standard bi-weekly one during application.
 Do you think continuous wear contact lenses would be suitable for me?
 I’ve never had any problems, I wear contacts every day and I am not suitable for eye surgery yet.
 One more thing – I’m registered at an optician’s where I paid 300 CZK and was told that my check-ups there would be free.
 Do I have to buy contact lenses from them?

 We are sure you have calculated whether it’s cheaper to buy lenses at an optician’s and have free check-ups, or to buy lenses online and pay for check-ups on top of it.
 It would only be fair to let your optician know about your decision.